 In my work with children and adolescents I provide space to think about issues such as difficult feelings (e.g. fear, unhappiness, depression, anger, anxiety), family changes (e.g. parental separation, bereavement, new baby), difficult relationships with family, friends or teachers, coping with life transitions and stresses (e.g. new school, exams, moving home) and school difficulties (bullying, school refusal, truancy).

 I also have extensive experience of running workshops and groups for parents.
-I am trained to provide a number of evidence-based parenting groups (from babies to teenagers), in addition to antenatal groups, and hope to offer this kind of support to local parents in the coming months.
+I am trained to provide a number of evidence-based parenting groups covering newborn babies to teenagers (including The Incredible Years, The Parents Plus Programme and The Solihull Approach), in addition to antenatal groups, and have successfully run many of these both in the UK and here in Bray.

 Dr Katherine O’Hanlon B.A.
 (Hons), M.Sc., D.Clin.Psychol.